 Georgia Tech and Georgia Tech Research Corporation pay $90,000 to resolve allegations of violations of the False Claims Act

-Assistant U.S. Attorney Emily Shingler is representing the United States in this matter.
-The claims resolved by this settlement are allegations only, and there has been no determination of liability.
+The investigation of this matter was handled by Assistant U.S. Attorney Austin M. Hall, Assistant Attorney General Sara Vann, and Assistant Attorney General Mary Bryan.
+The claims resolved by the settlement are allegations only, and there has been no determination of liability.